Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden.
-It does not disclose any behavioral traits such as data modification, authentication needs, or rate limits.
+No annotations are provided, so the description must carry the full burden.
+It does not disclose behavioral traits such as rate limits, pagination behavior, error handling, or idempotency.
+Only default values and max results for num_results are noted, which is insufficient.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.